int128/kubelogin/system_test/README.md

 This is an automated test for verifying behavior of the plugin with a real Kubernetes cluster and OIDC provider.

 ## Purpose

 This test checks the following points:

-1. User can set up Kubernetes OIDC authentication using [setup guide](../docs/setup.md).
+1. User can set up Kubernetes OIDC authentication using the [setup guide](../docs/setup.md).
 1. User can log in to an OIDC provider on a browser.
 1. User can access the cluster using a token returned from the plugin.